GWR standard goods stock livery

 |Style of 5" wagon lettering introduced in 1936/7, seen here on a diagram O13 china clay open.
 Click on the image for a bigger version.
 Image courtesy of Gareth Price.

-Note that special vehicles often had variations in livery design.
+Some special vehicles had variations in livery design.
 Cattle wagons were among the few types to have the 'G W' on the ends also, as seen above.
 Meat Vans were of a different colour scheme altogether, being white with red lettering.
 Some water tanks of the DD1 diagram were painted white.
-The experts are still arguing when, and even if, all-black became the livery for permanent way, loco coal, and engineering wagons, but the prevailing view is that such vehicles carried normal grey livery.
+DD diagram gas and oil tanks were black.
+The experts are still arguing when, and even if, all-black became the livery for permanent way, loco coal, and engineering wagons, but the prevailing view is that such vehicles probably carried normal grey livery.

 In the latter part of WWII, new goods vehicles are reported to have been painted in a reddish-brown colour, probably the same colour as that being applied for coach repaints from 1942–5, with open wagons being mostly bare wood with reddish-brown patches for markings.
 It is likely this livery applied only to new vehicles – repainting of older stock was most improbable.
 The normal grey livery was resumed after the war.